 - Choose an oil that is best-suited for your scalp and hair type.
 Coconut, jojoba, olive, argan, and almond oils are popularly used in hot oil treatment.
 If you have a greasy scalp, go for lightweight oils, such as olive and almond oils.
 For very dry hair, use a thicker oil like coconut oil.

-- Heat the oil for a few seconds until it is warm.
+- Heat the oil for a few seconds until it is warm (but not hot).

 - Massage your scalp gently in circular motions with warm oil.